Preaload Image

 This course will lead the participant to have a more mastered mind (antah-karana-shuddhi, purification of the mind and antah-karana-naischalyam, steadiness of the mind) as well as a meditation practice.

-Gita Amrtam Course
+The Bhagavad Gita Course

 A life of connection and oneness through Self mastery and Self discovery